 Prism understands the regulatory requirements for industrial manufacturing facilities and operations.
-We're experienced providing regulatory compliance for smaller fabrication facilities to large manufacturing plants.
+We're experienced in providing regulatory compliance for smaller fabrication facilities to large manufacturing plants.
 Our compliance services include auditing, assessing, managing, and permitting for regulatory programs covering air emissions, wastewater discharge, stormwater, and waste management.

 Prism's industrial regulatory compliance program includes expertise in wastewater discharge, including National Pollutant Discharge Elimination System (NPDES) permitting and monitoring.
 Prism can assist in permitting, sample collection, reporting (DMRs), and renewals.